sonmiannkim/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition (Sample)
 	The basic idea behind a Sample T-Test is to use statistics to evaluate two contrary hypotheses:
 	The One-Sample t-test, or student's test, compares the mean of a vector against a theoretical mean.

 	H0: Null hypothesis: The average is the same as the sample used.
-	H2: True hypothesis: The average is different from the sample used.
+	Ha: True hypothesis: The average is different from the sample used.

 - To create a randomized vector, a function called rnorm() is used.
 - Mean and standard deviation of MechaCar are used.